Thanks for visiting www.PoeStories.com by Robert Giordano

 A slight noise attracted my notice, and, looking to the floor, I saw several enormous rats traversing it.
 They had issued from the well, which lay just within view to my right.
 Even then, while I gazed, they came up in troops, hurriedly, with ravenous eyes, allured by the scent of the meat.
 From this it required much effort and attention to scare them away.

-It might have been half an hour, perhaps even an hour, (for in cast my I could take but imperfect note of time) before I again cast my eyes upward.
+It might have been half an hour, perhaps even an hour, (for I could take but imperfect note of time) before I again cast my eyes upward.
 What I then saw confounded and amazed me.
 The sweep of the pendulum had increased in extent by nearly a yard.
 As a natural consequence, its velocity was also much greater.
 But what mainly disturbed me was the idea that had perceptibly descended.
 I now observed -- with what horror it is needless to say -- that its nether extremity was formed of a crescent of glittering steel, about a foot in length from horn to horn; the horns upward, and the under edge evidently as keen as that of a razor.
 Like a razor also, it seemed massy and heavy, tapering from the edge into a solid and broad structure above.
 It was appended to a weighty rod of brass, and the whole hissed as it swung through the air.

 I could no longer doubt the doom prepared for me by monkish ingenuity in torture.
 My cognizance of the pit had become known to the inquisitorial agents -- the pit whose horrors had been destined for so bold a recusant as myself -- the pit, typical of hell, and regarded by rumor as the Ultima Thule of all their punishments.
 The plunge into this pit I had avoided by the merest of accidents, I knew that surprise, or entrapment into torment, formed an important portion of all the grotesquerie of these dungeon deaths.
 Having failed to fall, it was no part of the demon plan to hurl me into the abyss; and thus (there being no alternative) a different and a milder destruction awaited me.
 Milder!
 I half smiled in my agony as I thought of such application of such a term.